 Does anyone know of a good Mexican restaurant in the Dallas area?

 #Dallas where can I find a restaurant or bar with a jazz trio?
 There has to be such a thing with good food and great drinks?

 Where are your favorite places to drink Wine in Dallas?
 Can be a public place (park) or a restaurant!

 — Sarah Beacom (@dashofsarah) February 19, 2015

-Now these tweets are a bit old of course, so you’d want to change some things around and play with the queries on Twitter before creating something permanent in a spreadsheet.
+Now, these tweets are a bit old of course, so you’d want to change some things around and play with the queries on Twitter before creating something permanent in a spreadsheet.
 Even small tweaks like adding a type of cuisine – “Dallas Italian…” or “Dallas Mexican…” yields results.
-The opportunities to generate leads from Twitter are definitely there, they’re just waiting for someone like you to respond.
+The opportunities to generate leads from Twitter are there; they’re just waiting for someone like you to respond.

 Your turn.
-I definitely haven’t come up with every possible query that can be used, so share your best one in the comments below!
+I haven’t come up with every possible query you can use, so share your favorites in the comments below!